 How Do We Operate?

-MAPS volunteers are spatial professionals as opposed to fire experts.
-In 2018 the MAPS “call me when needed” member register lists up to fifty volunteer members including ten supervisors.
-These volunteers are GIS professionals from the ACT region, either retired or working in the private or public sectors.
+MAPS volunteers are geospatial professionals as opposed to fire experts.
+The MAPS “call me when needed” member register lists up to fifty volunteer members including ten supervisors.
+These volunteers are geospatial professionals from the ACT region, either retired or working in the private or public sectors.

 They undertake specialist training twice a year in: